pupil-labs/pupil-docs/src/alpha-lab/phone-neon.md

 Firstly, we placed the phone in a static position on a desk, allowing us to interact with the app.

-Then, we used Pupil Cloud's [Reference Image Mapper](/enrichments/reference-image-mapper/) to map gaze onto a 2D reference image of the environment that contained our test phone, like in the videos and snapshots you will see next.
+Then, we used Pupil Cloud's [Reference Image Mapper](/enrichments/reference-image-mapper/) to map gaze onto a 2D reference image of the environment that contained our test phone, like in the videos and snapshots.

 Subsequently, we exported the data to analyse offline for in-depth exploration.
 For the offline analysis, we used existing Alpha Lab tutorials that allowed us to [generate scanpaths](/alpha-lab/scanpath-rim/), [define areas of interest (AOIs) and calculate gaze metrics](/alpha-lab/gaze-metrics-in-aois/), and [map gaze onto dynamic content](/alpha-lab/map-your-gaze-to-a-2d-screen/).